 2. BOIL water in a small pan; add peel strips.
 Boil for 5 minutes, until tender.

 3. REMOVE peels from water and whisk in sugar until dissolved.
 Return water to a boil; add peels and boil until syrup absorbs into peel.

 4. DRAIN cooked peel on paper towels.
 After they dry, you can store them in an airtight jar for a week.

-*SALAD RECIPE: One of our favorite salads: baby beets, shaved fennel, mesclun and a touch of baby arugula (use baby spinach if you don’t like arugula), topped with a circle of goat cheese and optional toasted nuts.
+*SALAD RECIPE: One of our favorite salads: baby beets, shaved fennel, mesclun, and a touch of baby arugula (use baby spinach if you don’t like arugula), topped with a circle of goat cheese and optional toasted nuts.
 For the vinaigrette, you can reduce blood orange juice with white wine vinegar.
 Or, adapt the classic, dividing the acid into mix half vinegar, half blood orange juice with olive oil or nut oil in the proportion of 3 parts oil to 1 part acid.
 We especially like hazelnut or walnut oil with this recipe, but olive oil is just fine.
-If you have a French nut oil, which tend to be very dense in flavor, you can mix it with olive oil.
+If you have a French nut oil, which tends to be very dense in flavor, you can mix it with olive oil.

 Pineapple Upside Down Cake is so retro.
 Put a modern spin on it with this recipe from Good Eggs.